And why the way I was forcing my 3-year-olds to share was holding them back.

 You are helping them to feel less stress and be more relaxed when they play.
 They know that nobody is going to remove their toy randomly, cutting short one of their imaginative play sessions.

 You are reducing the feeling of competition between children which can be bad for their relationship.
 You are also giving them the power and independence to be generous and decide when to share with others and the happiness that can bring.

 You are giving children the tools to manage their own conflict and problems they will no doubt encounter in life, rather than intervening in their learning of complex social skills that they need.

-- Learning to share is vital skill in your child’s development.
-Their happiness in school and ability to form good relationships and friendships depends on it.
+- Learning to share is a vital skill in your child’s development.
+Their happiness in school and the ability to form good relationships and friendships depend on it.

 - Forcing a child to share is an ineffective way of teaching generosity.

 - Creating an environment where sharing is common and rewarded and letting them make the decision to share is the kind of self-directed learning that has the longest lasting value for your child.